Welcome to Johns Hopkins University!

 Pre-college students or visiting undergraduates students attending the Summer Term Session A or B must:

-• Enroll in on-campus undergraduate courses totaling at least 4 credit hours to be considered full-time.
+• Enroll in on-campus undergraduate courses totaling at least 4 credit hours per 5-week session to be considered full-time.
+Pre-college students participating in the Next Generation Scholars Academy meet the full-time enrollment requirements.

 Next Steps for On-Campus Learners